Londa Schiebinger: Secret Cures of Slaves: People, Plants, and Medicine in the Eighteenth-Century Atlantic World (2017)

-From 1932 to 1972, 600 impoverished Alabamian African-American sharecroppers were exploited by the U.S. Public Health Service in its Tuskegee Syphilis Study (1932–1972).
-This book explores the eighteenth-century background of medical experimentation with humans, asking in particular if the large populations of enslaved people, concentrated on American plantations, were used as human guinea pigs.
+This book explores the eighteenth-century background of human medical experimentation, in particular asking if the large populations of enslaved people, concentrated on American plantations, were used as human research subjects.

-A major finding of Secret Cures of Slaves is that, in many instances, European physicians in the British and French West Indies did not—as might be expected—use enslaved people as guinea pigs.
+A major finding of Secret Cures of Slaves is that, in many instances, European physicians in the British and French West Indies did not use enslaved people as research subjects.
 Enslaved laborers were considered valuable property of powerful plantation owners whom doctors were employed to serve.
-The master's will prevailed over a doctor's advice, and colonial physicians did not always have a free hand in devising medical experiments to answer scientific questions.

-Yet, enslaved people were exploited in eighteenth-century.
-Schiebinger tells those stories, and also sets these findings firmly in the context of slavery, colonial expansion, the development of drug testing, and medical ethics of the time.
-It seeks to answer questions about sex and race in medical testing.
-Specifically, how were human subjects in this period chosen for experiments, and how were notions of uniformity and variability across living organisms developed?
-Did physicians imagine a natural human body that once tested held universally?
-Were tests done on white bodies thought to hold for Black bodies (and vice versa)?
-Were male and female bodies considered interchangeable in this regard?
-These questions are today still key to the mission of protecting and improving human health.
+However, enslaved people were still exploited in the eighteenth century.
+Schiebinger sets these findings in the context of slavery, colonial expansion, the development of drug testing, and medical ethics of the time.
+She seeks to answer questions about how human subjects in this period were chosen for experiments, how notions of uniformity and variability across living organisms were developed. if tests done on white bodies were thought to hold for Black bodies and vice versa, and if male and female bodies were considered interchangeable.

-Schiebinger also expands our knowledge of African and Amerindian contributions to health and medicine.
-Europeans, from the sixteenth through to the end of the eighteenth century, tended to value medical knowledge of the peoples they encountered around the world, especially those who were experienced in what we today call tropical medicine.
+Schiebinger also expands knowledge of African and American Indigenous contributions to health and medicine.
+Europeans tended to value medical knowledge of the peoples they encountered around the world.
 In the Caribbean, Europeans tested many of these medical techniques.
-Schiebinger explores what was thought of at the time as “slave medicine” (often a fusion of Amerindian and African cures) in the eighteenth-century West Indies in order to gather and evaluate African and American contributions to health and healing.
-She argues that proper care of enslaved people as well as soldiers and sailors was a matter of moral concern in this period to be sure, but also a means to secure the wealth of nations.
-Schiebinger analyzes the circulation of medical knowledge between Africa, Europe, and the Americas, and emphasizes that knowledge created in this period did not respond to science for its own sake, but was fired in the colonial crucible of conquest, slavery, violence, and secrecy.
+Schiebinger explores what was thought of at the time as “slave medicine” (often a fusion of Indigenous and African cures) in the eighteenth-century West Indies.
+She argues that proper care of enslaved people as well as soldiers and sailors was a matter of moral concern in this period, but was also a means to secure the wealth of nations.
+Schiebinger analyzes the circulation of medical knowledge between Africa, Europe, and the Americas, and emphasizes that knowledge created in this period is inextricable from colonial conquest, slavery, violence, and secrecy.

 Personal life

-Her partner is Robert N. Proctor, and her children are Geoffrey Schiebinger, now professor of mathematics and computational biology, and Jonathan Neel Proctor, now professor of environmental economics.
-She and her husband each gave their name to one of their two children.
+Her partner is Robert N. Proctor, and her children are Geoffrey Schiebinger, a professor of mathematics and computational biology, and Jonathan Neel Proctor, a professor of environmental economics.
+She and her husband each gave their surname to one of their two children.